fusioncharts/dev_centre_docs/chart-guide/chart-configurations/chart-paddings-and-margins.md

 ## Set Padding for Axis Values

-Specify the amount of horizontal space between the canvas left edge and the y-axis values or trend line values (on left/right side) using the `yAxisValuePadding` attribute.
+Specify the amount of horizontal space between the left edge of the canvas and the y-axis values or trend line values (on left/right side) using the `yAxisValuePadding` attribute.

 Refer  to the code below: